Cost of Freedomhttp://costoffreedom.cc

 Cost of Freedom is a collection of original writings about Free Culture born during a Book Sprint in an attempt to free Syrian open-source developer Bassel Khartabil.

-The book was released on Monday, November 9 2015 under a CC0 license on costoffreedom.cc.
+The book was was written during a Book Sprint from November 2nd to 6th 2015 as part of the #FREEBASSEL campaign.
+It was released on Monday, November 9 2015 under a CC0 license on costoffreedom.cc.

 44 contributors, including 12 on-site book sprinters, wrote, compiled, and edited more than 50 original contributions, including paintings, poems, personal reflections, critical observations, polemical pieces, theoretical treatises and calls for action about moving within and living with free culture and all its complexities, as well as personal texts about Bassel Khartabil.